RedHat-Middleware-Workshops/cloud-native-workshop-v2m3-guides/creating-distributed-services.md

 ![openshift_login]({% image_path your_token.png %})

-Paste it on CodeReady Workspaces `Terminal` window.
+Paste it on CodeReady Workspaces Terminal window.

-Change the empty `userXX-bookinfo` project via CodeReady Workspaces `Terminal` and you should replace `userxx` with your username:
+Change the empty **userXX-bookinfo** project via CodeReady Workspaces Terminal and you should replace **userXX** with your username:

 `oc project userxx-bookinfo`

-Deploy the `Bookinfo application` in the bookinfo project:
+Deploy the **Bookinfo application** in the bookinfo project:

 `oc apply -f /projects/cloud-native-workshop-v2m3-labs/istio/bookinfo.yaml`

-Replace your onw gateway URL with `REPLACE WITH YOUR BOOKINFO APP URL` in `bookinfo-gateway.yaml`.
+Replace your own gateway URL with _REPLACE WITH YOUR BOOKINFO APP URL_ in bookinfo-gateway.yaml.

- * URL format: `userXX-bookinfo-istio-system.<ROUTE SUBFFIX>`
+ * URL format: userXX-bookinfo-istio-system.{{ROUTE_SUBDOMAIN}}
- * URL example: `user1-bookinfo-istio-system.apps.seoul-bfcf.openshiftworkshop.com`

 ![gateway]({% image_path bookinfo-gateway.png %})

+Set the _REPLACE WITH YOUR BOOKINFO APP URL_ as an environment variable in CodeReady Workspaces Terminal:

+`BOOK_URL=_REPLACE WITH YOUR BOOKINFO APP URL_`

-Create the `ingress gateway` for Bookinfo:
+Create the _ingress gateway_ for Bookinfo:

 `oc apply -f /projects/cloud-native-workshop-v2m3-labs/istio/bookinfo-gateway.yaml`

 The application consists of the usual objects like Deployments, Services, and Routes.

 As part of the installation, we use Istio to "decorate" the application with additional components (the Envoy Sidecars you read about in the previous step).

 Let's wait for our application to finish deploying.
-Go to the overview page in `userxx BookInfo Service Mesh` project:
+Go to the overview page in _userxx BookInfo Service Mesh_ project:

 ![bookinfo]({% image_path bookinfo-deployed.png %})